LoopKit/loopdocs/docs/loop-3/omnipod.md

 When the app is open, it will send a getStatus to the pod 2:40 (mm:ss) after the last pod message was exchanged.
 This means the pod does not disconnect from BLE and remains available to the phone.

 This is true as long as the phone and pod are in-range while the app is open with phone unlocked.

+This mode is primarily to help out people who just paired an Atlas Pod for the first time with an iPhone 16 or 17e.
+It is meant to keep the Pod connected to the phone until the cannula is inserted.

+> Imagine - you just hit retry 5 times to get the Pod to pair and prime and then when it's time to insert the cannula, the Pod has disconnected because it was more than 3 minutes since the last message exchange.
+Then you have to keep hitting retry until the insertion process finally starts.
+With When Open, the pod stays connected through the entire process of pairing, priming and inserting so long as the user does not manually lock the phone or move to another app.

+The user should choose with Silent Tune or Riley Link going forward if they want to have reliable communication between their iPhone 16/17e and an Atlas Pod.

 > If the pod moves out of Bluetooth range, the pod disconnects.
 With iPhone 16 or 17e it might take several seconds to minutes before the app reconnects to the pod once it is back in range.
 This can cause disruptions until the reconnect happens.